pessiv/pessiv.github.io/README.md

 - Look up a tutorial for making a react site
 - Roughly design the site
 - Look up hosting options for react
+- Installation: Creating a react app
+- Installation: Build a react app from scratch
+- Installation: Add react to an existing project